krespox/Email_Microservice/README.md

 To run the application, you must have JRE version 8 or later and a MySQL database installed.

 ## How to run the application
-1. clone the repository to your local directory: git clone https://github.com/krespox/Email_Microservice.git
+1. Clone the repository to your local directory: git clone https://github.com/krespox/Email_Microservice.git

 2. Create a database with two fields id and email address of the user